seinol/bike-planner-backend/README.md

 1.3 You will need a DNS (A or CNAME) record pointed to your server for Lets Encrypt certs to work. <br />

 2. Docker Setup: <br />
-2.1 Go to docker/docker-compose.yml and change example.com with your specific domain. <br />
+2.1 Go to docker/docker-compose.yml and change all example.com entries to your specific domain name. <br />
-2.2 You may want to change the Basic Auth of the Traefik Dashboard (traefik.http.middlewares.traefik-auth.basicauth.users=) to your needs.
+2.2 You should  change the basic auth of the Traefik dashboard (traefik.http.middlewares.traefik-auth.basicauth.users=) to your needs.
+The default user is admin and the default password is hsrvss!
 Your setting has to be htpasswd compatible.
-For moreinformation please refer to the offical Traefik documentation. <br />
+For more information please refer to the offical Traefik documentation. https://docs.traefik.io/middlewares/basicauth/ <br />
 2.3 Execute docker-compose up -d to start the prepared Docker containers. <br />

 3. Setup the Databse: <br />
 3.1 Go back to the root directory of the repository. <br />
-3.2 execute mvn flyway:migrate. <br />
+3.2 execute mvn flyway:migrate . <br />

 4. Scale the Backend Service: <br />
 4.1 Go back to the docker directory. <br />
-4.2 Execute docker-compose scale backend=X. Replace X with the number of Replicas you need.
+4.2 Execute docker-compose scale backend=X .
+Replace X with the number of replicas you need.
 Traefik will automatically loadbalance trafic between them afterwards.<br />